kimble4/CrossMgr/HPVMgr/helptxt/WriteTags.md

 * Tags embedded in items for retail tracking are usually read-only and cannot be re-written - you may come across one of these in a cycle helmet or similar (the EPC may be markedly different from those of unwritten tags from the usual supplier).
 In principle you could use this for timing by adding it to a rider's tag numbers; in practice the RF performance may be inadequate to detect the tag at a distance.
 * Occasionally tags become faulty and refuse to change their EPC.
 Bin them.
+* If the connection to the tag reader fails when reading or writing tags, this is likely to be a network issue.